joshuaportero/amazon-job-scraper/README.md

-# Amazon Warehouse Job Scraper (Java)
+# Amazon Warehouse Job Scraper

 This is a Java-based project designed to scrape Amazon warehouse job listings, primarily aimed at finding summer job opportunities.
-I built this tool to circumvent issues with Amazon's notification system which seemed to omit certain job openings.
+I built this tool to circumvent issues with Amazon's notification system.
 This utility provides an automated, reliable way to find and notify me of Amazon job vacancies.

 ## Features